blockarcade/whitepaper/README.md

 We have no plans to change the 2% developer cut, but we may tweak the amount going to the jackpot or TIX contract in the future.

 StackWave payouts 1 TIX for every IOST spent playing.
-Users that choose to go for the major jackpot will be rewarded with a 2x payout on TIX.
+Players that choose to go for the major jackpot will be rewarded with a 2x payout on TIX.

 ![StackWave Gameplay](./stackwave_screen.jpg){ width=250px }